tedkulp/postgresql-backup/README.md

 ## Taking a one off backup

-To run a one off backup job, e.g. to test that it works when setting it up for the first time, simply start the container with the docker run command set to `python -u /backup/backup.py` (as well as all the required environment variables set).
+To run a one off backup job, e.g. to test that it works when setting it up for the first time, simply start the container without the `CRON_SCHEDULE` environment variable but with all the other required environment variables set.

 ## Docker tags